lukem570/split-gui/README.md

 * text texture warping
 * slowness
     * performance testing and checking for bottlenecks
-* scenes size is not conforming to view port
-    * calculate in vertex shader
 * scenes buffers recreating on updateposition and updaterotation
     * use a custom copy region for specific indices

-## Updating buffers in the background idea

-like an array list the buffer should double if required and the submit buffers function should track current buffer sizes and if it is almost full it sends a request to create a new buffer that is twice as big or smaller maybe give creating a new buffer to another thread depending on the required size